 Florida Amendment for Medical Marijuana in 2014

 In August of 2013, The United for Care campaign, run by the People United for Medical Marijuana (PUFMM), filed a petition with the Florida Secretary of State.
-The Constitutional Amendment Petition Form is now available for download here:

-The petition was the first step towards amending the Florida Constitution to provide for the legalization of marijuana for medical purposes.
+The petition was the first step toward amending the Florida Constitution to provide for the legalization of marijuana for medical purposes.
 PUFMM obtained more than 700,000 valid signatures during a petition drive in order for the issue to be included on the general election ballot in 2014.
 The legislation was drafted by Florida constitutional expert Jon Mills, a former Florida House Speaker and the past dean of the University of Florida College of Law.